 BNP Paribas has based its policy on three priorities that we pursue on an international level:

 Professional equality between women and men

-The Group notably set the target of reaching 25% representation of women on its Executive Committees and more than 30% among Senior Manager positions by 2020.
+The Group notably set the target of reaching 40% representation of women on its Executive Committee & G100 by 2025.
 BNP Paribas was one of the first companies to sign the “Women Empowerment Principles (WEP)” and partner with the UN’s HeForShe campaign, which promotes gender equality worldwide by mobilizing men to work for this cause.

 Multiculturalism and Diversity of origin

 this is done by partnering with organizations committed to this issue (Télémaque, NQT, Club XXIème siècle, etc.), by developing specific networks connected to personal backgrounds, by undertaking actions to diversify applicant pools (Sciences-Po) and by combating stereotypes (recruiting + careers…).